magicblock-labs/Solana.Unity-SDK/src/pages/docs/orca.md

 description:
 ---

 Orca is natively supported in the SDK.
-Utility methods are provided to easily build the transactions needed to make swaps, open positions, manage cash and interact with Whirlpool Orcas.
+Utility methods are provided to easily build the transactions needed to make swaps, open positions, manage cash and interact with Whirlpools.

 # Orca